LoveDH/mlflow_jupyter_environment/README.md

 # mlflow_jupyter_environment
-This is the environment of jupyter notebook with mlflow and postgres made of dockerfile.
+This is the environment of jupyter notebook with mlflow and postgres made of dockerfile.<br>
+Install them on docker by `docker-compose build`.